 It is a crucial trimester for your baby’s development.
 During this pregnancy stage, the baby’s body and organ system develop.
 The first trimester is calculated from the last day of your last period, and the conception takes place in week 2.
 The first trimester may remain before 12 weeks.

-In the first trimester of pregnancy, you may not look pregnant, but your body is going through several changes as it accommodates your growing baby.
+In the first trimesters of pregnancy, you may not look pregnant, but your body is going through several changes as it accommodates your growing baby.
 In the beginning days of incubation, our uterus starts to support the growth of the placenta and fetus.
 Then your body adds to its supply to carry oxygen and nutrients to the developing baby, and in this time, your heart rate may increase.

 Changes you may feel in the first trimester: